limbo018/Limbo/Readme.md

 ```
 come from old versions of flex, such as 2.5.35.

-**A:** It can be solved by installing correct flex version 2.5.37 and add the directory to correct flex to PATH environmental variable.
+**A:** It can be solved by installing correct flex version 2.5.37 and add the directory to correct flex to PATH environment variable.

 ###2. *(Deprecated)* Compiling errors like
 ```